allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 ## Tokens: The Second Chance System

-I get it, life happens.
-Sometimes you might miss a deadline.
-While you should generally make every effort to *avoid* this outcome, occasionally it's inevitable.
-I want to recognize this fact of life, but at the same time if I do away with penalties for missed deadlines altogether, it becomes very difficult to facilitate our learning *together*: if you're on page five while the rest of the book club is on page five-hundred, then you're not going to get much out of book club, and book club isn't going to get much out of *you*.
+My job is to facilitate your learning, and that's most effective when we're all learning *together*.
+Put another way: if you're on page five while the rest of the book club is on page five-hundred, then you're not going to get much out of book club, and book club isn't going to get much out of *you*.

-This being the case, once a deadline has passed, there will be no opportunity to reclaim any missed points...with three exceptions at your discretion, that is.
+This being the case, once a deadline has passed, there will be no opportunity to reclaim any missed points...with three exceptions to be used at your discretion, that is.
+(I recognize that life happens, and these three exceptions are in recognition of that simple truth.)

 In keeping with department tradition, CMPSC 201 offers students three tokens that can be cashed in to make up work for three missed deadlines.

+Three rules apply to the cashing in of any tokens this semester:

-These *cannot* be applied to any deliverables pertaining to release week, or the one-on-one performance review sessions with the instructor.
-All else (including demos and presentations for build weeks) is fair game, with one caveat: if it's a team assignment you're attempting to make up, then *all* team members must fork over one token each.
+1. They cannot be applied to missed attendance points or any deliverables pertaining to release week.

+2. If you're applying tokens to missed team-based assignments, then *all* team members must fork over one token each.

+3. Tokens must be applied (and the relevant work submitted) within two weeks of the original deadline.
+Once this two week period has elapsed, tokens can no longer be applied to that assignment.

 There may (or may not) be opportunities to earn extra tokens this semester.
 That will be for all of us to discover together.